CityofToronto/bdit_data-sources/dags/readme.md

 4) If your test is successful, make a pull request to master.

 5) Once your PR is approved and merged, git pull from master in `data_script`.

+6) Change the symbolic link to your dag to use the one in `data_script`.

 ### Clearing a task